blairstar/NaturalDiffusion/Readme.md

 - For reproducing the results in Section 5.4 - *Better Coefficient Matrix*, please refer to CIFAR10NaturalInference.py.

-### Vilidate Consistency
+### Validate Consistency

-- To Verifying the consistency between the results of the original algorithm and Natural Inference, please refer to ValidateNaturalInference.py.
+- To Validating the consistency between the results of the original algorithm and Natural Inference, please refer to ValidateNaturalInference.py.

 ### Visualize Coefficient Matrix